Ebanflo42/Persistence/README.md

 Overview of SimplicialComplex

-Simplicial complexes are represented by linked lists of arrays of pairs of integer arrays.
-Each index of the list represents all simplices of that dimension.
-A simplex is represented by a pair - an array with its veritces and a vector with the indices of its faces in the next lowest index of the list.
+Simplicial complexes are represented as a pair.
+The first component is an integer indicating the number of vertices (might remove that) and the second is a list of arrays of simplices whose dimension is given by the index in the list +2.

 This module provides functions for constructing the Vietoris-Rips complex and calculating homology over both the integers and the integers modulo 2 (represented with booleans).

-The construction of the Vietoris-Rips complex has two steps when starting from a metric data set:
-1) Construct the neighborhood graph, simply make an edge between any two points that fall within the given distance
-2) Construct the clique complex of the neighborhood graph.
-This is far more complicated and the current algorithm is untested
+The Vietoris-Rips complex is constructed by first finding all maximal cliques of the data set given the metric and scale (all arrras of points which fall within the scale of each other) and then enumerating all the faces of the cliques.

 Homology groups are represented by integer lists.
 An element being 0 in the list represents a factor of the infinite cyclic group in the homology group.
 An element k /= 0 represents a factor of the